htactive-nhanhdt/ht-active-site/src/data/en/portfolio/card/2019-11-27-song-loi-chua.md

 title: Song Loi Chua
 date: 2019-11-27T03:51:39.517Z
 card-portfolio:
-  card-id: 5
+  cardId: 5
   card-img: /img/slc.jpg
   card-lead: >-
         SLC is a mobile application which was designed by Bayard Viet Nam base on a famous application, Prions en Eglise and
   card-page:
     product-description:
       product-desc: